- What are logo socks?

 The sock itself is as important as the logo on it.
 Match your sock choice to your audience and use case.

-Dress socks in combed cotton or merino wool blends are ideal for corporate gifts, client appreciation, and professional environments.
+Dress socks in premium long-staple cotton blends are ideal for corporate gifts, client appreciation, and professional environments.
 The refined look of a dress sock communicates quality and sophistication.
 These pair well with embroidered or small knit-in logos.

 Crew socks in cotton blends offer a versatile canvas that works for casual offices, events, and employee programs.
 The larger calf area provides more space for logo placement and allows for bolder designs.